-The Campus is located outside of the urban area designated by the City of Niagara Falls' Official Plan.
+The Campus is located outside of the urban area designated by the NFOP.
 Consequently, there are no dedicated pedestrian or cyclist facilities along adjacent roads.

 Public transit in Niagara Region is currently operated by Niagara Transit Commission under the name of Niagara Region Transit (NRT).
 There are no fixed route transit stops in the vicinity of the site; and NRT On-Demand service does not currently operate nearby.